IBM Cloud Docs

 Your feedback on Code Engine is important to us and helps us improve.
 You can provide feedback in multiple ways:

 • Share feedback through Slack.
-You can register and join the discussion in the #code-engine channel.
+You can join the discussion in the #code-engine channel.